googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 - it discourages the users to open necessary issues
 - it adds to the mental charge of the repo maintainer

-We can therefore consider that leaving issues unecessarily opened is a proper mistreatment of the users, the team members and the pipeline.
+We can therefore consider that leaving issues unnecessarily opened is a proper mistreatment of the users, the team members and the pipeline.

 So when to close an issue?

-- If an issue gets labelled <mark class=grey>won't happen</mark>, it is more likely that it is for the best to close it to relieve the issue tracker from open issues.
+- If an issue gets labeled <mark class=grey>won't happen</mark>, it is more likely that it is for the best to close it to relieve the issue tracker from open issues.
 It can also be removed from the GF Project Board.

-- If the issue is labelled <mark class=grey>blocked</mark>, it must be decided if an effort will be made to unblock it or not.
+- If the issue is labeled <mark class=grey>blocked</mark>, it must be decided if an effort will be made to unblock it or not.
 If not, closing this issue is also for the best.

 ## Onboarders' tabs